Water protectors win the battle, but lose the war

 The red press badges stick out of layers of coats and scarves, identifying the people with notepads and cameras as journalists long before they speak.
 The ensemble builds a wall journalists aren’t necessarily able to climb over: many people at Oceti Sakowin camp just don’t want to talk to the media.

-Upon entering Oceti Sakowin camp, and directly before hitting flag road, a hard right for 100 yards leads to “Facebook Hill.”
-Perched atop the hill sits the press tent, a broken solar panel and a wind turbine; inside the tent sits Michael Pinuelas and other media volunteers who hand out press passes to certified, on-assignment journalists.
+Upon entering Oceti Sakowin camp, and directly before hitting “flag road,” a hard right for 100 yards leads to “Facebook Hill.”
+Perched atop the hill sits the press tent, a broken solar panel and a wind turbine; inside the tent sits Michael Pinuelas and other media volunteers who hand out press passes to journalists on assignment.

 Rules for allowing journalists in became more intense after the Oct.
 27 raid on the treaty camp, Pinuelas said.
-After the raid, which received widespread attention, there was a large influx of reporters: hundreds came in the next week who wanted to show the more human side of Standing Rock and not just the violence.
+During this raid, about 200 police in riot gear, along with National Guard soldiers, performed a mid-day raid.
+As a result, more than 140 people were arrested for criminal trespassing, rioting and endangerment by fire.
+After the raid, which received widespread national attention, there was a large influx of reporters: hundreds came in the next week who wanted to show the more human side of Standing Rock and not just the violence.
 However, the rapid increase in journalists had a negative effect.

 Pinuelas credited the democratization and fragmentation of media as part of the problem: everyone wanted in on the action, everyone wanted their own reporter at the camp.
 And this led to hundreds of reporters taking hundreds of photos of anyone who looked “native.”